 // why it matters As more companies move from using third-party AI APIs to hosting their own models for cost control and data privacy, tools that optimize that self-hosting become critical to managing expenses and maintaining performance at scale.
 With 594 stars, 132 contributors, and a formal partnership with vLLM (a leading AI serving platform), this project is quickly becoming foundational infrastructure for enterprise AI deployments.

-This is Anthropic's official library of 'skills' — pre-built capabilities that their AI assistant Claude can use to take actions in the world, like browsing the web, writing files, or running searches.
-Think of it as a growing toolkit that lets Claude do more than just answer questions — it can actually complete tasks on a user's behalf.
+This is Anthropic's official library of 'skills' — pre-built capabilities that let their AI assistant Claude perform specific tasks like browsing the web, writing files, or running searches, without developers having to build those abilities from scratch.
+Think of it as a plugin store baked directly into the AI, where each skill is a ready-made action Claude can take in the real world on a user's behalf.

 VXL is a collection of software tools that help computers analyze and understand images and video — the foundational technology behind things like facial recognition, object detection, and medical imaging.
 It's a free, open-source toolkit that researchers and engineers use to build computer vision features into their products across different operating systems.